Avichai997/Full-Stack-app-template/README.md

 ### Using the Documentation

-1. **View Endpoints**: Browse all available API endpoints organized by tags (Authentication, Playbooks, Health)
+1. **View Endpoints**: Browse all available API endpoints organized by tags
 2. **Test Endpoints**: Click "Try it out" on any endpoint to test it directly
 3. **Authenticate**: Use the "Authorize" button at the top to set your JWT token or cookie
 4. **View Schemas**: Check the "Schemas" section to see all data models and DTOs